nm19000/AccuracyBounds/README.md

 │ │ ├── ... \
 │ ├── ... \

+The data used in our experiments can be downloaded from the indications on https://huggingface.co/datasets/isp-uv-es/opensr-test

 The folders and the files cqn be renamed according to the code